 15.2 Wherever possible, we will provide advance warning (for example, on our website) of any known or planned interruptions and we will try to ensure any interruption is kept as brief as possible.

 15.3 If circumstances happen beyond our reasonable control, we will not be liable for any failure to perform our obligations under this Agreement because of those circumstances, and we will be excused from that failure for so long as those circumstances continue.
 Interruptions caused by factors outside our control may include: failure of our or your internet service provider, a distributed denial of service attack (where hackers overload networks with data in an effort to disable them) or an issue with your Merchant Acquirer.

-16. What we will do with your details and Customer Data
+16. What we will do with your details, Customer Data and Data Protection

 Information you provide to us (excluding Customer Data)

 16.1 We will use any information you provide us under this Agreement (excluding Customer Data) to: